business-objects-board/bob2-tests/README.md

 ## A few things

-- there is some docker image of discourse (https://hub.docker.com/r/bitnami/discourse/)
+- a docker test image (https://hub.docker.com/r/bitnami/discourse/)
 - Discourse rely on postgresql so it is needed to convert existing `mysql` data to `postgresql`
+- setup discourse for production usage in 30mn (https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md)

 ## Process